MARVET México 2020

 3. Logistics: Workshop participants must be comfortable with international travel and are responsible for arranging their travel to Playa del Carmen where the workshop will be based.
 Most will arrive in Cancun, then take ground transportation (bus or van) to Playa; a second option is to fly into Cozumel, then take the ferry to Playa.
 Transportation to and from workshop events will be provided by MARVET.
 All students are required to purchase travel insurance for their trip.
 Course coordinators will suggest possible vendors offering student packages (or these may be available through the university).

-With the exception of two MARVET-sponsored meals, a continental breakfast each day and lunches on field days, students will be responsible for their own meals during the workshop.
+With the exception of a few MARVET-sponsored meals, a continental breakfast each day and lunches on field days, students will be responsible for their own meals during the workshop.
 Coordinators will offer suggestions on food safety and dining options.

 While veterinary school schedules are generally very structured and predictable, MARVET workshop activities can be impacted by weather events or logistical considerations at the hosting facilities, resulting in schedule rearrangements in real time.
 Students must be resilient and adaptable to schedule changes that can occur under field conditions.

 The pace of the workshop can be both mentally and physically demanding.
 All students must be strong swimmers, comfortable in the water and acquainted with the use of snorkel gear (mask, snorkel, fins).
 In-water experiences may range from facility pools to coastal waters.
-An optional activity (not included in the tuition) for swimming with whale sharks in their open ocean feeding grounds will be offered during during the day off (weather permitting).
+An optional activity (not included in the tuition) for swimming with whale sharks in their open ocean feeding grounds will be offered during the day off halfway though the course (weather permitting).

 There are no scuba activities during the course, although good diving opportunities are available in the region for those interested in taking advantage of this before or after the workshop.
 The free day off during the workshop can also be used to relax, shop or participate in various sightseeing opportunities in the region.